About Dr Sharon Blackie

 Dr Sharon Blackie is an award-winning writer of fiction and nonfiction, a mythologist with a specialisation in Celtic Studies, and a psychologist who has specialised both in neuroscience and narrative.
 Her unique approach to working with myth, fairy tales and folklore highlights the insights these traditions can offer us into authentic and meaningful ways of being which are founded on a deep sense of belonging to place, a rootedness in the land we inhabit.
-She founded The Hedge School in early 2017.
+In early 2017 she founded The Hedge School: both an online space and a physical location in Connemara, Ireland, for teachings in myth, wild mind and enchantment.
+She is a sought-after international teacher and lecturer.

-After several years as a crofter in the north-west of Scotland and the Isle of Lewis in the Outer Hebrides, Sharon returned to Ireland in 2014 and now lives among the hills, lakes and seaweed-strewn tidal inlets of the Connemara Gaeltacht.
-Here, following her practice over the past couple of decades, she looks after hens and bees and grows her own vegetables and herbs.
-Her experiences on the westernmost edges of the Celtic fringe give her a unique perspective on the psychology of belonging, and our relationship with place.
+After several years as a crofter in the north-west of Scotland and the Isle of Lewis in the Outer Hebrides, Sharon returned to Ireland in 2014 and lives among the mountains, lakes and seaweed-strewn tidal inlets of the Connemara Gaeltacht.
+Here, she looks after hens and bees and grows her own vegetables and herbs.
+Her experiences on the westernmost edges of the Celtic fringe give her a unique perspective on the psychology of belonging, and our relationship with place and the wild.

 BA (1st Class Hons) Psychology, University of Liverpool, 1982